-Why do employers need a social media policy in place?4th February 2016 3:40 pm Leave your thoughts
+Why do employers need a social media policy in place?4th February 2016 3:40 pm Comments Off on Why do employers need a social media policy in place?

 A recent case heard before the European Court of Human Rights (ECHR) has highlighted the grey area surrounding an employee’s right to privacy when accessing social media during company time.